awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. Add the following contents to the `SamplePage.php` file:
 **Note**
-Placing the user name and password information in a folder that is not part of the document root for your web server reduces the possibility of your security information being exposed\.
+We recommend placing the user name and password information in a folder that isn't part of the document root for your web server\.
+Doing this reduces the possibility of your security information being exposed\.

    ```
    <?php include "../inc/dbinfo.inc"; ?>